-- procedures.
+- More than half-53.9 percent-of nonunion private-sector employers have mandatory arbitration procedures.
 Among companies with 1,000 or more employees, 65.1 percent have mandatory arbitration procedures. - Among private-sector nonunion employees, 56.2 percent are subject to mandatory employment arbitration procedures.
 Extrapolating to the overall workforce, this means that 60.1 million American workers no longer have access to the courts to protect their legal employment rights and instead must go to arbitration. - Of the employers who require mandatory arbitration, 30.1 percent also include class action waivers in their procedures-meaning that in addition to losing their right to file a lawsuit on their own behalf, employees also lose the right to address widespread rights violations through collective legal action. - Large employers are more likely than small employers to include class action waivers, so the share of employees affected is significantly higher than the share of employers engaging in this practice: of employees subject to mandatory arbitration, 41.1 percent have also waived their right to be part of a class action claim.
-Overall, this means that 23.1 percent of private-sector nonunion employees, or 24.7 million American workers, no longer have the right to bring a class action claim if their employment rights have been violated.
+Overall, this means that 23.1 percent of private-sector nonunion employees, or 24.7 million American workers, no longer have the right to bring a class action claim if their employment rights have been violated. - Mandatory arbitration is more common in low-wage workplaces.
+It is also more common in industries that are disproportionately composed of women workers and in industries that are disproportionately composed of African American workers. - Among the states, mandatory arbitration is especially widespread in California, Texas, and North Carolina, but in all of the 12 largest states by population over 40 percent of employers have mandatory arbitration policies.